“We should consider every day lost in which we have not danced at least once.”

 As brain cells die and weaken with age, the first thing to go is nouns (like the names of people) because there is only one pathway to remembering those.
 Dancing uses multiple pathways to movement, from coordinating steps and enjoying the music to social interactions.
 Therefore, there are more pathways a person’s brain creates to facilitate the fun.

-Additionally, freestyle dancing (dancing that doesn’t follow a specific set of steps) might be even better than more pattern-based dancing, like ballroom, for mental acuity.
-The reason is that anything that requires us to constantly think and revise on the go requires our brain to continually re-route and create new pathways for decision-making.
+Additionally, freestyle dancing (dancing that doesn’t follow a specific set of steps) might be even better for mental acuity than more pattern-based dancing, like ballroom.
+Anything that requires us to constantly think and revise on the go requires our brain to continually reroute and create new pathways for decision-making.

-While dancing might be the most fun and brain-diverse way to strengthen new neural pathways, anything that requires quick decisions versus a routine way of doing things can help.
+While dancing might be the most fun and brain-diverse way to strengthen new neural pathways, anything that requires quick decisions rather than a routine can help.

 Freestyle dancing as a pair creates an additional need to interpret signals from a partner.
-Changing up the partner adds even another level of complexity.
-So maybe try putting on some good music and have everyone in the family dance with mom on different days?
+Changing up the partner adds even more complexity.
+So maybe try putting on some good music and having everyone in the family dance with Mom on different days.

 The Benefits of Dance